omeka/omeka-s-enduser/content/Items.md

 ![Item browse view with details open for Case of Identity.
 Links to item view page squared in blue](../content/contentfiles/viewitem.png) The blue squares indicate where to click to open the full item view.

 For a more detailed look at an individual item, click on its title in the items browse table or when viewing its details
 When you view an individual item , there are tabs for the item’s *Metadata* and its *Linked Resources*.
-The right hand side of the page displays the item’s media, any *item sets* to which it belongs, its creation date, owner, and visibility.
+The right side of the page displays the item’s media, any *item sets* to which it belongs, its creation date, owner, and visibility.

 ![Item view for Case of Identity, showing linked resources](../content/contentfiles/item_linked.png)